General Electric's power unit fights for growth as wind, solar gain

 Following a strategy he laid out in November, Flannery is cutting 12,000 jobs and $2.5 billion in costs at the unit.
 On Wednesday, he said GE has tripled some sales incentives in the power division and is competing aggressively for new contracts to maintain plants and to get the call when utilities need parts or repairs during an unexpected outage, something of which GE had lost sight.

-But some analysts and investors are sceptical about the long-term prospects of a business devoted to natural gas and coal power plants that are falling out of favour with utilities.
+But some analysts and investors are skeptical about the long-term prospects of a business devoted to natural gas and coal power plants that are falling out of favor with utilities.

 The competition from solar and wind, along with abundant low-priced gas produced by fracking, is curbing orders for new plants and forcing the closure of old ones.
 Some utilities are even filing for bankruptcy.

-“That means companies are going to have trouble selling new fossil-fuel plants,” said Mark Dyson, a principal at the Rocky Mountain Institute, an organisation that researches the power industry.
+“That means companies are going to have trouble selling new fossil-fuel plants,” said Mark Dyson, a principal at the Rocky Mountain Institute, an organization that researches the power industry.

 Over 126 years, GE has weathered ups and downs in power market before, and has legions of sales and service people around the world.
 Last year it booked 26 orders for its newest gas turbines in Mexico, Bangladesh and elsewhere.
 It is investing in its separate, $10 billion-a-year renewables unit focused on wind and hydro, which saw revenue fall 6 percent last year.
 GE also sells battery storage, software and smart-grid technology to work with wind and solar systems.